zazmarga/py-shop-trip/checklist.md

 3. Make sure that yor architecture is clear and your code is readable.

+4. Make sure you write the correct path to the JSON file.

+5. Make sure you use exactly `import datetime`, not the other way of import.

 ## Clean Code

 Add comments, prints, and functions to check your solution when you write your code.